hyperledger/besu/docs/Privacy/Private-Transactions/eeajs-Multinode-example.md

-description: Creating and sending private transactions
+description: web3.js-eea client library multinode example
 <!--- END of page meta data -->

-# Creating and Sending Private Transactions

-The [EEA JavaScript library](https://github.com/PegaSysEng/eeajs) is provided to create and send signed RLP-encoded private transactions.

-!!! note
-    Private transactions either deploy contracts or call contract functions.
-    Ether transfer transactions cannot be private.

-## Using Multinode Example
+# Using Multinode Example in web3.js-eea Client Library

-To use the examples provided in EEA JS library with [your privacy network](Configuring-Privacy.md):
+To use the examples provided in EEA JS library with [your privacy network](../Configuring-Privacy.md):

 1. Clone the **PegaSysEng/eeajs** repository:
      ```bash